Last Updated on January 30, 2023

-Whether you are planning to install a new Intex pool set or you’re looking to upgrade your current Intex pool pump, we’re here to help you choose between the best pumps for Intex pools that are available today.
+Whether you are planning to install a new Intex above-ground pool or you’re looking to upgrade your current Intex pool pump, we’re here to help pool owners choose between the best pumps for Intex pools that are available today.

 There is a vast array of pump and filter types for intex pools, so our aim here is to simplify your decision making process by giving you the right information you need to keep your pool up and running all summer long.